atoav/Film/README.md

 1. Download the Plugin
 2. Create a Directory called ´Film´ in `Wox/Plugins/`
 3. Extract the contents of the downloaded zip into the created Folder `Wox/Plugins/Film

+## To Do
+- Work in Progress: Space Operations - Enter a Filesize and get a recordinglength for a given Bitrate or Samplingrate (How long can I record with Card X)
+- any suggestions?